Totoual/oef-sdk-python/docs/source/user/introduction.rst

    :alt: Conversations

 A Conversation object is created on-the-fly the first time a message is received with a new conversation ID.
-The first time an agent want to contact another agent it have to create a new conversation object to that agent.
+The first time an agent wants to contact another agent it has to create a new conversation object to that agent.
 Once a conversation is created, the agent can use it to send and receive message directly to/from the participating agents.
 A newly created agent Session can be seen as a Session with an implicit Conversation object